 In Canada, carrying knives in public isn’t illegal unless:

-- They are prohibited knives.
+• They have prohibited knives.

-- They’re used with the intent of harming someone or even for self-defence.
+• They’re used with the intent of harming someone or even for self-defence.

-- They’re concealed.
+• They’re concealed.

 If you wish to carry them for self-defence, try not to, and employ other self-defence methods instead.